Empathy in Action: Practical Tips for Supporting Someone With an Eating Disorder

 Promote healthy habits by emphasising self-care and positive body image.

 Promoting healthy and flexible habits can be a powerful tool in recovery, so let's focus on self-care routines and fostering a positive body image.
 As you support someone going through eating disorder recovery, here's what you can do: Encourage them to create daily rituals that involve nurturing their bodies; this could mean yoga, meditation, or even just a leisurely walk.
+You can also help them develop a meal plan that includes a variety of nutritious foods and regular eating times.
+Most importantly, I want to be a source of emotional support, reminding them that they are not alone in their journey.

 Help them recognise their body's need for nourishment and rest, not as an enemy but as an ally in their journey towards health and recovery.
 Emphasise the importance of promoting healthy and flexible habits instead of strict dieting rules or workout regimens.
 It's all about finding balance and listening to your body's needs.